Ready to say goodbye to debt for good? Learn More

 Dispute Letter Template

-If you’ve already written a debt verification letter or you’re already sure that you don’t owe the debt and you want to dispute it, you can use the sample letter below to get started writing your dispute letter.
-Anything in bold font needs to be customized for your situation.
+You can use the sample letter below to get started writing your dispute letter.
+Customize anything in bold font for your situation.

 This is only a template.
 It doesn’t constitute legal advice.